Charlene Choi: Acting

 Choi co-starred with Wu Chun and Hu Ge in The Butterfly Lovers, based on the Chinese legend of the same name, which was released on 9 October 2008.
 Throughout the filming, rumors of an off-set romance between Choi and Wu Chun developed.
 Though they have denied such rumors, Wu stated that the pair reached an agreement with director Jingle Ma to collaborate once again in the future.

 In December 2008, she began filming her first Taiwanese television drama, Calling For Love, produced by Angie Chai, co-starring with Mike He.
 The series was first aired in May 2010.

 In December 2009 after over a year of post-production, positive response at the Shanghai International Film Festival, The Storm Warriors was released with Choi taking on the main female lead role as Second Dream and starring alongside Aaron Kwok, Ekin Cheng, Simon Yam and Nicholas Tse.
 Though it was only released on 10 December, The Storm Warriors ranked fifth in the Hong Kong Chinese-language box office of the year.

 In 2010, after having concentrated heavily on music in the previous year, Choi started taking on more acting projects.
 Her first film for that year was Beauty on Duty, which she co-starred with Sandra Ng.
 Following that, Choi appeared in Triple Tap with Daniel Wu and Louis Koo.
 Choi's next film, The Jade and the Pearl, saw her co-starring with Raymond Lam and her close friends Joey Yung and Wong Cho-lam, as well as a collaboration between Choi and Lam in singing a duet theme song.
 Choi concluded work on God of Fortune's Inn with Nicholas Tse and Nick Cheung.
 She again co-starred with Nicholas Tse in Mainland Chinese television series Sword Heroes' Fate, which was aired in 2011.

-Staring as Chan in Detective vs Sleuths, the latest film from director Wai Ka Fai, co-founder of Milkyway Image.
+Starring as Chan in Detective vs Sleuths, the latest film from director Wai Ka Fai, co-founder of Milkyway Image.
 As per the director's comment during interviews, Choi took the risk by performing many of the stunts herself while shooting.